Posted on November 29, 2019

 This was a glorious wedding held at Little Park House in Shepperton Studios.
 This photos is natural light and taken from a beautiful balcony above the brides.
 One of my favourite photographs

-Choosing the right wedding photographer for your special day is a completely personal choice that is based on the style of their photographs, cost, location, or a combination of all three.
-This blog will hopefully contain some helpful tips when considering who you would like to capture your day and also give you some ideas about what to ask the photographers you are considering.
+Choosing the right wedding photographer for your special day is a completely personal choice that is based on the style of the photographers work, cost, location, or a combination of all three.
+This blog will hopefully contain some helpful tips on how to choose, give you some ideas about what to ask them and also the best places to search for your photographer.

-On a smaller note… some photographers require that you put lunch or dinner on for them and although they will eat away from guests, its worth checking.
+On a smaller note… some photographers require that you put lunch or dinner on for them during the wedding so its worth checking as this may add to your cost depending on the day and your choice of dining.

 TRADITIONAL WEDDING PHOTOGRAPHY – This is mainly focused is on set-up or posed shots.
 There are benefits here in terms of making sure you have group photographs of family and friends that you wouldn’t otherwise get.
 The downside is that it is very time-consuming and can eat into the day and you will get very little in the way of natural, candid shots.